Images of locally finite $\mathcal{E}$-derivations of bivariate polynomial algebras: Introduction

-The notion of Mathieu subspaces was introduced by Zhao in~\cite{zhao2010}, based on study on the Jacobian conjecture and inspired by the Mathieu conjecture that implies the Jacobian conjecture ~\cite{mathieu1997}.
+\begin{definition} Let $A$ be a commutative $K$-algebra.
+A subspace $M$ of $A$ is called a Mathieu subspace (or Mathieu-Zhao subspace) of $A$, if for all $f\in M$ such that $f^{m}\in M$ for all $m>0$ and for all $g\in A$, there exists an integer $n$ (depending on $f$ and $g$) such that $f^{m}g\in M$ for all $m>n$. \end{definition}

+It is clear that ideals are Mathieu subspaces.
+Unlike ideals, Mathieu subspaces even in univariate polynomial algebras are not completely determined yet (see ~\cite{vanden2012,vanden2016}).

 Various facts and problems in affine algebraic geometry are related to Mathieu subspaces.
 A key issue is to prove that kernels and images of some special linear maps such as derivations and more general differential operators are Mathieu subspaces, though the verification of a Mathieu subspace is generally difficult (see~\cite{essen2020} and~\cite[Ch.~5]{essenbk21}, and the references given there).
-Among others, $\mathcal{E} $-derivations was also considered by Zhao~\cite{zhao2018}.
+Among others, $\mathcal{E} $-derivations were also considered by Zhao~\cite{zhao2018}.
 A $K$-$\mathcal{E} $-derivation of a $K$-algebra is a linear map $\delta$ such that $\id-\delta$ is an algebra homomorphism.
-Zhao formulated the following conjecture for general associative algebras~\cite{zhao2018}, though we focus on the case of polynomial algebras in this paper. \begin{conjecture} [The LFED Conjecture]Let $K$ be a field of characteristic zero.
+Zhao formulated the following conjecture for general associative algebras~\cite{zhao2018}, though we focus on the case of polynomial algebras in this paper.

+\begin{conjecture} [The LFED Conjecture]Let $K$ be a field of characteristic zero.
 Images of locally finite $K$-derivations and $K$-$\mathcal{E}$-derivations of $K$-algebras are Mathieu subspaces. \end{conjecture}

-Recently, van den Essen and Zhao~\cite{vanden2018} found either case of derivations and $\mathcal{E}$-derivations of the LFED conjecture for Laurent polynomial algebras implies a remarkable theorem of Duistermaat and van der Kallen~\cite{duikal}, which states that the subspace consisting of Laurent polynomials without constant terms is a Mathieu subspace of $\mathbb{C}[X,X^{-1}]$, where $X$ denotes the $n$ variables $x_{1},x_2\dots,x_{n}$ and $X^{-1}$ denotes $x_{1}^{-1},x_2^{-1},\dots,x_{n}^{-1}$.
+Recently, van den Essen and Zhao~\cite{vanden2018} found that both the case of derivations and the case of $\mathcal{E}$-derivations of the LFED conjecture for Laurent polynomial algebras imply a remarkable theorem of Duistermaat and van der Kallen~\cite{duikal}.
+This theorem states that the subspace consisting of Laurent polynomials without constant terms is a Mathieu subspace of $\mathbb{C}[X,X^{-1}]$, where $X$ denotes the $n$ variables $x_{1},x_2\dots,x_{n}$ and $X^{-1}$ denotes $x_{1}^{-1},x_2^{-1},\dots,x_{n}^{-1}$.
+The case of derivations of the LFED conjecture for Laurent polynomial algebras was proved earlier by Zhao~\cite{zhao20172}, using the theorem of Duistermaat and van der Kallen.